rixiver/rixiver/README.md

-i walk around every once in awhile BECAUS THERES NOTHING TO DO IN THIS FRIENDSHIP IS MAGIC GAME
+i walk around the map every once in a while BECAUS THERES NOTHING TO DO IN THIS FRIENDSHIP IS MAGIC GAME

 byi : slow resps , eng/fil pref , s-afk most of the time , episodes every 7 business days